jdreaver/postgres-experiments/README.md

 Try implementing my own leader election, lease, failover (use etcd or dynamodb local)

-pgbouncer on every postgres node (connect to pgbouncer instead of postgres directly).
-Maybe even only allow local connections on pg_hba.conf (remove 0.0.0.0/0), and only allow pgbouncer connections?

 Tech to investigate:
 - Citus
 - Patroni for HA